SuperDARN/rst/docs/references/general/rawacf.md

 RAWACF files are raw files produced at radar sites.

-Sometime they are post-processed data product from dat files (see `dattorawacf`).
+Sometimes they are post-processed data product from dat files (see `dattorawacf`).

 ## Naming Conventions